3 Days in Athens – The Must-see Guide

 Change of Guards at Syntagma and Visit to the National Gardens of Athens

-Have your breakfast and head to the Syntagma Square.
+In the beginning of the second out of your three days in Athens, have a traditional Greek breakfast and head to the Syntagma Square.
 Syntagma is busy and is generally considered the central point of Athens and the main transport hub (both metro lines will take you there, as well as many buses).
 You will see the Greek Parliament and the War Memorial of the Unknown Soldier, dedicated to all the soldiers who died during the wars.
 Don’t miss the Changing of Guard Ceremony which takes place every hour in front of the Parliament.
 The Guards wear the uniform of an evzone/tsolias, considered the traditional Greek uniform.
 While they change their shifts, they perform a perfectly synchronized ceremonial walk, which attracts many tourists and locals.

 Crossing the National Gardens and the Zappeio Megaro, you will reach Vasileos Konstantinou Avenue and the Panathenaic Stadium or Kallimarmaro.
 This impressive stadium made entirely from marble hosted the first modern Olympic Games in 1896!
 Kallimarmaro was first built in 338 BC to host the Panathenaic Games, with renovations by Herodes Atticus in 144 BC.
 Ancient Olympic Games were never hosted in this stadium, in fact, they were never hosted in Athens, but in Olympia.
 In antiquity, Athens had its own games, the Panathenaic Games.